-Rainfall during the 2016 water year (22.25 inches) was greater than both the 1990 rainfall (13.1 inches) and average rainfall (21.15 inches).
+Rainfall during the 2017 water year (32.25 inches) was greater than both the 1990 rainfall (13.1 inches) and average rainfall (21.27 inches).
 The reference year took place in the midst of a four-year drought.
-The 2016 water year is the highest precipitation since 2011.
+The 2017 water year is the highest precipitation since the 1998 El Nino year.
 As expected, more rainfall led to overall wetter channel conditions and lower specific conductivity measurements in all creeks.